Have you ever thought Is Eggplant a Vegetable or Fruit? Or is it a berry? Clear your doubts and find out the answer in the article!

 Note: Make holes using a toothpick or knife in the eggplant before baking, as it can explode in the oven if not pierced.

 Eggplant Nutritional Facts

 Eggplants are rich in antioxidants and nutrients that may lower the danger of many diseases.
-In spite of that, it is better to avoid eggplants if you have any bone-related ailment since it contains solanine that blocks calcium and causes the mineral imbalance that results in swelled joints.
+In spite of that, it is better to avoid eggplants if you have any bone-related ailment since it contains solanine that blocks calcium and causes mineral imbalance that results in swollen joints.

 Also, eggplants contain oxalates, but in a lesser amount than many other fruits and vegetables like spinach, taro, rhubarb, and kiwi fruit.
 If your body is prone to absorbing oxalates, these crystals can cause kidney stones.
 As this fruit is a part of the nightshade family, it might have minor allergic reactions in some people.